The Brooks Caldera 2 is a great all-around, but average, trail running shoe. Take it from the roads to the trails in lightweight comfort and style.

-Providing great comfort and long-term wear on the trail, this shoe is great for your daily run.
+This shoe is great for your daily run, as it provides great comfort and long-term wear on the trail.
 The padding is plush and responsive, but not too soft.
 The upper is nice, flexible, and thin providing ample breathability.
-This allows the shoe to bend where necessary without any weird friction points or hot spots.
+This feature allows the shoe to bend where necessary without any weird friction points or hot spots.

-In terms of fit, we found that it runs true to size and has ample room in the toe box.
+In terms of fit, we found that it runs correct to size and has ample room in the toe box.
 Some super wide footed people have said that the toe box feels small, but those with a narrow to medium width foot found that it was just fine.
-The lacing system locks the foot into place and the heel is nice and snug.
+The lacing system locks the foot into place, and the heel is nice and snug.

-There is no slippage will traveling up or downhill, and our testers thought that sizing was quite versatile.
+There is no slippage while traveling up or downhill, and our testers thought that sizing was quite versatile.
 That said, it's always important to try on a shoe.
-While this isn't the most comfortable shoe out there because it doesn't boast huge amounts of responsive cushioning, it is certainly nice to wear for long days on the trail.
+While this isn't the most comfortable shoe out there because it doesn't boast vast amounts of responsive cushioning, it is undoubtedly nice to wear for long days on the trail.

 This trail shoe is lightweight and no frills.
 Weighing in at just 8.55oz (size nine), this is one of the lighter shoes we've tested in this review.
 However, because it absorbs lots of water (5.1oz) when wet, it earns just a six out of ten.

-When hiking in Arizona, we took this shoe canyoneering where it was exposed to little streams and dry sand.
+When hiking in Arizona, we took this shoe canyoneering where it saw small streams and dry sand.
 In these experiences, after the shoe was out of the water, it dried out quickly.
 As a result, we would recommend this shoe for long days on the trail, foot races, or for stream crossings.
-Overall, we like how we feel like we can fly on the trail with it on.
+Overall, we like how wearing this shoe makes us feel like we can fly on the trail.

-Retailing for $140, this is a more expensive trail shoe with lower comparative performance.
+Retailing for $140, this is a more expensive trail shoe with lower relative performance.
 There are higher quality shoes for less on the market today.
-In addition, after just one hiking trip, we noticed wear and tear to the upper which makes us a little concerned about potential wear and tear issues.
+Also, after just one hiking trip, we noticed wear and tear to the upper which makes us a little concerned about potential wear and tear issues.
 Overall, this is a nice shoe, but we worry a little about durability and its high price.